Andrew Freeman's location

 with network futures

-My Master of Education minor thesis at Melbourne University
+My Master of Education minor thesis undertaken at the University of Melbourne (Melb)

 (completed in 1983), is around 300,000 bytes in length,